partha-bro/study-repo/Web_developer/2-CSS/README.md

 	5. Position
 		It simply change the position of elements
+			a. value is static
+				HTML elements are positioned static by default.
+				Static positioned elements are not affected by the top, bottom, left, and right properties.
-			a. value is fixed
+			b. value is fixed
 				this is fixed the position of that element and it is consider whole page as a position, it can not change while scrolling the page.
-			b. value is absolute
+			c. value is absolute
 				this is same as fixed value but it can scroll and it is consider whole page as a position
-			c. value is relative
+			d. value is relative
 				this is use for change position by original position
-			d. value is sticky
+			e. value is sticky
 				this is same as fixed but it active when scroll hit the element and it is not consider whole page as a position it remeber the parent tag, it can not change the position but it return the original position when scroll is top of page.
 					Example: 'up' button position in page

 	6. Position dependent properties
 			a. left
-				we can use positive value for move right side element we can use negative value for move left side element
+				positive value [left side]
+				negative value [right right]
 			b. top
-				we can use positive value for move button side element we can use negative value for move top side element
+				positive value [top side]
+				negative value [button right]

-			NOTE: we can not use both left or right similarly top or button, instead of we can put value positive or negative
+			NOTE: we can not use both left or right as well as top or button, instead of we can put value positive or negative

 			c. z-index
 				This property is use to indetify the priority of visible, those element has higher number that priority is higher.

 			d. opacity
 				this is used for hide/tranparent/clear etc.